RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-07-14-PSDeploy-Inception.md

 This is where the real work starts to happen.

-First things first, we set up a few variables that we use later - we use the current script folder if BuildHelpers hasn't run, set a verbose flag if we see `!verbose` in a commit message, and run an Init task that doesn't do much.
+First things first, we set up a few variables that we use later - we use `$PSScriptRoot` if BuildHelpers hasn't run, set a verbose flag if we see `!verbose` in a commit message, and run an Init task that doesn't do much.

 #### Test Phase